moznme/github-upload/README.md

-This is the project README file.
-Please add import information here.
+This is a default repo for uploading from draw.io.